ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.web/README.md

 For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Tuning Web-Sockets
-On some web-sockets clients there is performance problem with communication.
+On some web-sockets clients, there is a performance problem with communication.
-Sometimes this issue is due to fallback of socket.io communication on long polling mechanism.
+Sometimes this issue is due to the fallback of socket.io communication on long polling mechanism.
-You can set option *Force Web-Sockets* to force using only web-sockets transport.
+You can set the option *Force Web-Sockets* to force using only web-sockets transport.

 ## Let's Encrypt Certificates
 Read [here](https://github.com/ioBroker/ioBroker.admin#lets-encrypt-certificates)